-The R programming language is a free and open source scripting language specialized for statistical computing and graphics.
+The R programming language is a free and open-source scripting language specialized for statistical computing and graphics.
 Statisticians and data miners use the R language for developing statistical software and data analysis.
 This widely used software is supported by the R Foundation for statistical computing.
-It’s a cross-platform programming language which compiles and runs on Unix/Linux platform, Windows, and MacOS.
+It’s a cross-platform programming language which compiles and runs on Unix/Linux platform, Windows, and macOS.

-It helps the users with more than 4000 specialized packages.
+It helps users with more than 4000 specialized packages.
 That makes it one of the best statistical software packages among statisticians and researchers.
-While using the R programming, the developer enjoys full freedom and power.
+While using R programming, the developer enjoys full freedom and power.
 They can do three unique elements in one single tool – Data Manipulation, Data Analysis, and Data Visualization.

 Like S programming language, R programming is also a GNU project.
 Hence, we can consider the R language is an alternative implementation of the S language.
-R uses a command line interface to let the user interact with the system, hence provides an open source route.
-R produces the best publication quality post, and all became possible only for being a free and open source in nature.
+R uses a command-line interface to let the user interact with the system, hence provides an open-source route.
+R produces the best publication quality post, and all became possible only for being a free and open-source in nature.

-The R programming language includes functions that support classical statistics, clustering, linear modeling, non-linear modeling, classifications and much more.
+This programming language includes functions that support classical statistics, clustering, linear modeling, non-linear modeling, classifications and much more.
 It also provides a broad, well-integrated and coherent set of tools for Data Analysis and Visualization.

 Install R Programming Language